eye exercises improve vision

 Published success rates are higher for vision therapy than surgery.
 Many surgeons do not advocate vision therapy because they are surgeons and thus like to operate and/or they do not have the facilities to perform vision therapy, and/or have not read the medical literature on vision therapy and unaware of its proven success rates in the treatment of esotropia.

 Remember, surgery may lessen the work load but it does not reinforce the eyes working together.
 Many surgical patients have their strabismus come back in the future.
 Many surgical patients have multiple surgeries without lasting positive results.
-Even if you have already had surgery it should be followed up with a Natural Vision Program like Eyerobics to ensure the return of the proper function of the eyes.

-How can Eyerobics helpeye drawing
+How can Eyerobics help

 The Eyerobics program is a program of eye exercises based on the Bates Method.
 This is a well known method developed by Dr William Bates in the 20's.